LicensePlates.cc

 Jeff Ellis - Jul 17 ’12

-This base began issuance at NAA 001 in February, 1986 and progressed through ZZZ 999, then from AAA 001 through MZZ 999.
-Updated numbering format emerged in 2004 with 0 (zero) never produced in first position.
+This base started at NAA 001 in February, 1986 and progressed through ZZZ 999, then from AAA 001 through MZZ 999.
+Final numbering format emerged in 2004 with 0 (zero) never produced in first position.
+Website applied only for a short time in 2005; high without 9AK Z95, low with website 1AL A01.

-Maryland used New Jersey dies for a short period due to violence affecting plate production in the Maryland prison.
+Maryland plates used New Jersey dies for a short period in 2006 due to violence affecting plate production in the Maryland prison.

-1CP A90 is the low for MD dies after NJ dies.
+1CP A90 low for MD dies after NJ dies.

 Jeff Ellis figures NJ dies ran between 1CN A01 and 9CN Z99.